ghc/ghc/docs/users_guide/glasgow_exts.rst

 unnecessary allocation during sequences of operations.

 There are some restrictions on the use of unboxed tuples:

--  Values of unboxed tuple types are subject to the same restrictions as other unboxed types; i.e. they may not be stored in polymorphic data structures or passed to polymorphic functions.

 -  The typical use of unboxed tuples is simply to return multiple values, binding those multiple results with a ``case`` expression,